 - Supports coat health by removing food and debris from their coats and promoting oil distribution

-Whilst the occasional lick from your kitty can be a pleasant experience, if your cat really enjoys licking you frequently it may become a bit more than you would like.
-However, most owners don’t want to push their cats away when they exhibit these behaviours as they are concerned that their cat might feel rejected.
+Whilst the occasional lick from your kitty can be a pleasant experience, if your cat really enjoys licking you frequently, it may become a bit more than you would like.
+However, as cat parents, we know they mean well.
+Most owners don’t want to push their cats away when they exhibit these behaviors as they are concerned that their cats might feel rejected.

-The best way to reduce the amount that your cat is licking you without offending the is to provide a distraction.
+The best way to reduce the amount that your cat is licking you without offending them is to provide a distraction.
 A great way to do this is with cat toys.
-Start playing with your cat while it is licking you and it will soon be more focussed on its favourite feather toy rather than you.
+Get a few stimulating cat toys that they can chase and roll around with.
+Start playing with your cat while it is licking you, and it will soon be more focused on its favorite feather toy rather than you.

 While our cats lick us for several reasons, it’s mostly affectionate.
 So, next time your kitty starts to lick away at you, give them a gentle pet and feel honored to be considered a part of their family.